digitalocean/marketplace-kubernetes/stacks/wordpress/README.md

 ```console
 kubectl get secret --namespace wordpress wordpress -o jsonpath="{.data.wordpress-password}" | base64 --decode
 ```

+Finally, open a web browser and navigate to the WordPress admin panel using the `http://$WORDPRESS_IP/admin` address and login with the `admin` user and the password you got from the `kubernetes secret` above.

+**Note:**
+Once this chart is deployed, it is not possible to change the application's access credentials, such as usernames or passwords, using Helm.
+To change these application credentials after deployment, delete any persistent volumes (PVs) used by the chart and re-deploy it, or use the application's built-in administrative tools if available.

 Checkout the [WordPress docs](https://wordpress.org/support/) for more info on using WordPress.